 Quick Links: Careers, Dietetics, Pre-Professional, Sports and Wellness, Food Science Option, FSHN Council, Student Learning Outcomes

-Interest in nutrition, food, and the relationship of food to human health and fitness has never been greater than today.
-Students majoring in any of the curricula options are prepared for diverse careers in the food industry, health-care and fitness facilities, hospitals, nutrition education and communication enterprises, extension education in nutrition, government or private-sector food and nutrition agencies, science related research laboratories, and science education.
+Students majoring in any of the FSHN options are prepared for diverse careers in nutrition.
+Your field of study can work in environments such as the food industry, health-care and fitness facilities, hospitals, nutrition education, and communication enterprises, extension education in nutrition, government of private-sector food and nutrition agencies, science related research laboratories, and science education.

 Upon entering either the program, students will be assisted by academic advisers to identify their career objectives and select an appropriate option for study.